Skip to main content

 • max_new_tokens: Maximum response length (typically 512)

-Output: Natural language descriptionExample Response:
+Output: Natural language description, wrapped in the WS response envelope.Example Response:

 {

-"result": "The image shows construction workers wearing yellow hard hats and high-visibility safety vests.
-Safety equipment is properly worn according to regulations.",
+"result": "The image shows construction workers wearing yellow hard hats and high-visibility safety vests."

 }